Music. It's a gift we cherish, or appreciate, or take for granted. Or criticize.

 creepy flying monkeys in the Wizard of Oz.
 The tyranny of the urgent

-overtakes the important, and if its not the biz doing it to you, it will be
+overtakes the important, and if its not the biz doing it to you, it

-relationships, financial pressures, family, the dog, alcohol, or getting
+relationships, financial pressures, family, the dog, alcohol, or

 the oil changed in your Corolla.